postmanlabs/labs-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

     <img alt="Switching editors" src="https://assets.postman.com/postman-docs/documentation-editor-menu-v9-1.jpg" width="560px">

 1. When you're finished, select **Save** to save your documentation.
-If you ever need to make changes, just edit the description again.
+If you ever need to make changes, you can edit the description again.

 > To give users even more details about requests in your collection, add descriptions to the request [parameters and headers](#adding-descriptions-to-parameters-and-headers).

 ### Authoring descriptions in the Postman editor

 To author a description using rich text editing tools, select the **Postman editor** option.
-The Postman editor makes it easy to author a description without having to write any Markdown code.
-Use the tools on the toolbar to work with text and other content, just like in a typical word processor.
+The Postman editor enables you to author a description without having to write any Markdown code.
+Use the tools on the toolbar to work with text and other content, as you would in a typical word processor.
 Or use common keyboard shortcuts to format text, like **⌘+B** or **Ctrl+B** to make text bold.
 There's no need to preview your content to see the final appearance—what you see is what you get!

 <img alt="Postman editor" src="https://assets.postman.com/postman-docs/documentation-use-postman-editor-v9-1.jpg" width="560px">